3 Download and installation

 Runtime code generation is a relatively expensive operation, so this optimization is primarily meant for parsers that are applied to large (or lots of) input streams.
 Please see the remarks for the StaticMapping module for more information.

-If you run into noticable performance problems or memory leaks when enabling this option, you’re probably inadvertently recreating the same isAnyOf‐ or isNoneOf‐based parser again and again, as explained here and here.
+If you run into noticeable performance problems or memory leaks when enabling this option, you’re probably inadvertently recreating the same isAnyOf‐ or isNoneOf‐based parser again and again, as explained here and here.

 DEBUG_STATIC_MAPPING